-The supplier Code of Conduct survey was implemented through Banyan Tree Global Foundation website with a KPI of 80% dollar purchases from Tier 1 suppliers completing self-assessments.
+The supplier Code of Conduct survey was implemented through Banyan Tree Global Foundation website with a KPI of suppliers completing self-assessments.
 By 2025, we target 100% annual completion, with evaluation of poor supplier performance or non-conformity supported with remediation action.